chef-boneyard/chef-jenkins-plugin/README.md

 ## Creating the Test Cookbook Pipeline

 Go to the Jenkins console and click Open Blue Ocean in the left nav.
 Click New Pipeline on the ride side of the screen.
-Blue Ocean will walk you through the creation of a pipeline based on the Jenkinsfile in [test cookbook]:
+Blue Ocean will walk you through the creation of a pipeline based on the Jenkinsfile in [test cookbook](needs url):

 - For code store, click GitHub
 - For organization, click Chef